zoisite-rb/zoisite-rb/guides/source/command_line.md

 You must specify a command.
 The most common commands are:

-  generate     Generate new code (short-cut alias: "g") console      Start the Rails console (short-cut alias: "c") server       Start the Rails server (short-cut alias: "s") ...
+  generate     Generate new code (short-cut alias: "g") console      Start the Zoisite console (short-cut alias: "c") server       Start the Zoisite server (short-cut alias: "s") ...

 All commands can be run with -h (or --help) for more information.

-In addition to those commands, there are: about                               List versions of all Rails ... assets:clean[keep]                  Remove old compiled assets assets:clobber                      Remove compiled assets assets:environment                  Load asset compile environment
+In addition to those commands, there are: about                               List versions of all Zoisite ... assets:clean[keep]                  Remove old compiled assets assets:clobber                      Remove compiled assets assets:environment                  Load asset compile environment